 - Commitment to Efficiency.
 Priority should continue to be used to improve current systems.
 Recipients of revenues should incorporate operational improvements and new technology in projects. - All Users Based System.
 New revenues should continue to be borne by all users of the system from the traditional personal vehicle that relies solely on gasoline, hybrid, or electric technology, to commercial vehicles moving goods in the state, and even transit, bicyclists, and pedestrians who also benefit from the use of an integrated transportation network. - Alternative Funding Mechanisms.
 Given that new technologies continue to improve the efficiency of many types of transportation methods, transportation stakeholders must be open to new alternative funding mechanisms.
 Further, the goal of reducing greenhouse gases is also expected to affect vehicle miles traveled, thus further reduce gasoline consumption and revenue from the existing gas tax.
-The existing user-based fee, such as the base \$0.30 cent gas tax is a declining revenue source.
-Collectively, we must have the political will to push for sustainable transportation revenues.
+The existing user-based tax is an unsustainable revenue source.
+Collectively, we must have the political will to consider alternate transportation revenue streams that will provide reliable and sustainable revenues for local transportation projects.

-Unified Statewide Solution.
+- Unified Statewide Solution.
 For statewide revenues, all transportation stakeholders must stand united in the protection of new revenues.
-Any new statewide revenues should address the needs of the entire statewide transportation network, focused in areas where there is defensible and documented need.

-Equity.
-New revenues should continue to be distributed in an equitable manner, benefiting both the north and south and urban, suburban, and rural areas, as well as being equally split between state and local projects.
+Any new statewide revenues should address the needs of the entire statewide transportation network, focused in areas where there is defensible and documented need. - Equity.
+New revenues should continue to be distributed in an equitable manner, benefiting both the north and south and urban, suburban, and rural areas as well as being equally split between state and local projects. - Flexibility.

-Flexibility.
 Needs vary from region to region and city to city.
-New revenues and revenue authority should continue to provide the flexibility for the appropriate level of government to meet the goals of the constituents.

-Accountability.
-All tax dollars must be spent properly, and recipients of new revenues must be held accountable to the taxpayers, whether at the state or local level.

-Education.
-Through the City and County

-Pavement Improvement Center (CCPIC),

-educational opportunities to provide additional

-research and development, guidance,

-specifications, tools, and training in pavement

-management and engineering must be made

-available to local governments to help ensure local

-streets and roads last longer, cost less, and are
+Local governments should continue to have needed flexibility for new revenues and revenue authority to provide the appropriate level programs and activities that constituents rely on. - Accountability.
+All tax dollars must be spent properly, and recipients of new revenues must be held accountable to the taxpayers, whether at the state or local level. - Education.
+Through the City and County Pavement Improvement Center (CCPIC), educational opportunities to provide additional research and development, guidance, specifications, tools, and training in pavement management and engineering must be made available to local governments to help ensure local streets and roads last longer, cost less, and are more sustainable.

-more sustainable.

-Cal Cities supports a permanent shift of the sales tax on gasoline for transportation purposes and an allocation formula equivalent to 40/40/20 split of 40% to cities and counties, 40% to STIP, and 20% to transit.
+Cal Cities supports a permanent shift of the sales tax on gasoline for transportation purposes and an allocation formula equivalent to 40/40/20 split of 40% to cities and counties, 40% to State Transportation Improvement Program ("STIP"), and 20% to transit.

 Cal Cities supports enhanced autonomy for local transportation decision-making and pursues transportation policy changes that move more dollars and decisions to local policy leaders.
-Cal Cities supports spending transportation moneys for transportation purposes.
+Cal Cities supports policies to ensure transportation investments are being used for transportation purposes.
 Cal Cities will seek the maximum share of available funding for local transportation programs.
-Cal Cities supports the implementation of federal transportation funding re-authorization legislation in a manner that supports these principles.
+Cal Cities supports implementation of federal transportation funding re-authorization legislation in a manner that supports these principles.